Sidebar

 Policy Statement

-The University expects academic integrity from its employees at all times and in all circumstances.
-Employees may not engage in actions that constitute research misconduct in research or other scholarly activity.
+The University expects academic integrity from its Researchers at all times and in all circumstances.
+Researchers may not engage in actions that constitute research misconduct in research or other scholarly activity.

-Employees and other individuals who are involved in research, scholarly, and artistic activities under the aegis of the University must adhere to Board of Regents Policy: Academic Misconduct and must cooperate with the assessment and review of any allegation.
+Researchers must adhere to Board of Regents Policy: Academic Misconduct and must cooperate with the assessment and review of any allegation.
+This policy governs all individuals identified as “Researchers” involved in research at the University of Minnesota (see definition of “researcher”).

-If an allegation of research misconduct is made, the Research Integrity Officer (RIO) for the University pursuant to federal regulations will coordinate the review in the following stages:
+If an allegation of research misconduct is made, the Research Integrity Officer (RIO) will follow the procedures as outlined in the Administrative Procedure: Research Misconduct Review.

 The University prohibits retaliation against persons who in good faith report suspected misconduct, including research misconduct.
 More information on retaliation, reporting retaliation concerns, and the consequences of filing intentionally false reports, is found in Administrative Policy: Retaliation.